 A huge part of my business happens in the fall when moms everywhere realize that their plan for getting organized during the summer didn’t happen as planned.
-School is out this week where I live, so I’m offering up this 10-week strategy for getting organized.
-The idea is that you tackle one manageable topic each week, and you find yourself a bit more organized at the end of the summer, but you still have time to enjoy yourself, guilt-free!
+School is out this week where I live, so I’m offering up this 10-week summer organizing plan.
+The idea is that you tackle one manageable organizing area each week, and you find yourself a bit more organized at the end of the summer, but you still have time to enjoy yourself, guilt-free!

-I’d love to hear how this works out for you.
+I’d love to hear how this summer organizing plan works out for you.
 Please post a comment and let me know if this plan helps you.
 Happy summer!

-Week 1: organize summer calendar, backpacks and sports gear
+Week 1: Summer Organizing Plan for your summer calendar, backpacks and sports gear

 During this week, ensure that all summer activities, camps, vacations, babysitter time-off, and travel is on the same calendar to avoid overlaps and gaps.
 Also, unpack backpacks and sports bags coming home from school to avoid lost items and fuzzy green sandwich remains surfacing in the fall.

 During your second week of your summer organizing plan, cull through all family members clothing to ensure everyone is covered, so to speak.